Bunnings

 5Apply the undercoat

-Make sure you've got a good quality brush to paint with.
+Make sure you've got a good-quality angled brush to paint the trim with.
 It's a good idea to paint your edges first and then your flat faces.
-Use long strokes of your brush, working from the top down to the bottom.
-Work in small sections and make sure all areas have equal coverage.
+For a smooth finish without visible brush marks, use long brush strokes, working from the top down to the bottom.
+Just like when you’re painting the walls, it’s best to work in small sections and make sure all areas have equal coverage.

 Person painting trims.